Diasporic Vietnamese narratives: Thúy Nga Productions

 One of the many popular Vietnamese music recording studios that continues to exist today is Thúy Nga Productions, founded by Tô Văn Lai, who was a university psychology, in 1963.
 Though, conflicting research indicates that Lai founded Thúy Nga in 1969.

 Thúy Nga, which Tô named after his wife, is perhaps the largest and "most successful" recording company, creating a marketing "vision" called Paris by Night.
-Tô experienced "alienation" as a refugee, a feel shared by other Vietnamese refugees, and worked to "to find a solution" that could be both distracting and entertaining."
+Tô experienced "alienation" as a refugee, a feel shared by other Vietnamese refugees, and worked "to find a solution" that could be both distracting and entertaining."
 His goal was to establish Thúy Nga as a recording and production label, which "actuated Tô's stance as a cultural intellectual bringing traditional folk and contemporary Vietnamese music traditions into contact with popular American and French music."
 Paris by Night products, particularly the live recording shows sold in VHS, DVD, and Blu-rays formats and mass productions of CDs, evoked a sense of nostalgic pre-1975 sentiments and re-generating a "revival of cabaret music and entertainment from previously well-established Vietnamese performers."
 Pre-1975 never disappeared for Vietnamese refugees and immigrants.
 Kieu Linh Caroline Valverde adds:In the first decade after the fall of Sai Gon, pre-1975 music was the staple of the Vietnamese American community.
 So popular was this genre of maudlin ballads from the wartime years that it has invoked some to call Vietnamese American popular music 'culture in a bubble.'
 Indeed, for over a decade after 1975, the same songs - be it western or Vietnamese that were popular in the nightclubs of Sai Gon during the Viet Nam war - were still being heard in coffee shops and nightclubs and sold in music stores.The first video produced by Paris by Night was produced and recorded in Paris, costing about $19,000 in U.S. dollars.
 By the 1990s, Paris by Night products increased in production values, the mass production of their products, and popularity, allowing Thúy Nga to consistently to "release at least four videos a year, consisting of usually 24 performances from a range of international Vietnamese performers, a stage and technical crew of approximately three hundred people, often recording in front of packed audiences.
 Production costs per video have moved to US$500,000."
 Nguyễn Ngọc Ngạn, a Vietnamese-Canadian writer and essayist, and Nguyễn Cao Kỳ Duyên, the only daughter of Nguyễn Cao Kỳ, often appear as the hosts of Paris by Night live recording shows.

 Tô eventually moved Thúy Nga's headquarters to Orange County, California, maintaining operations there since December 29, 1995.
 The decision to move headquarters was due to both "rising costs of production" and an increasing demand for live recordings to be produced in the U.S. and Canada.